 Priyank Pathak

-I am a third-year Ph.D. student in Computer Vision at the Center for Research in Computer Vision (CRCV), University of Central Florida (UCF), where I am fortunate to be advised by Prof. Yogesh S. Rawat.
+I am a third-year Ph.D. student (expected graduation in August'26) in Computer Vision at the Center for Research in Computer Vision (CRCV), University of Central Florida (UCF), where I am fortunate to be advised by Prof. Yogesh S. Rawat.
 My research focuses on Low-Resolution Recognition, Person Re-Identification (ReID), and Robustness in Deep Learning.
 Prior to joining UCF, I earned my Master’s in Computer Science from New York University (NYU) Courant Institute, where I completed my thesis under the guidance of Prof. Rob Fergus.
 I hold dual Bachelor of Technology (B.Tech) degrees in Electrical Engineering and Computer Science from the Indian Institute of Technology (IIT) Kanpur.

 Email: priyank@ucf.edu / pp1953@nyu.edu